syedadil010/2-Factor-Authentication/README.md

 # 2-Factor-Authentication-using-Email
  ## Version 1
 2FA is an extra layer of security used to make sure that people trying to gain access to an online account are who they say they are.
 First, a user will enter their username and a password.
-Then, instead of immediately gaining access, they will be required to provide another piece of information, which in our case is a One Time Password that you receive on yuor registered E-mail everytime you Log-in.
+Then, instead of immediately gaining access, they will be required to provide another piece of information, which in our case is a One Time Password that you receive either on your registered E-mail or as an SMS on your registered Phone number, everytime you Log-in.

 ## Coming Soon
 Google Authenticator, Twilio SMS verification.